milestonesys/mipsdk-samples-plugin/VideoPreview/README.md

 ![Video Preview in Smart Client](videopreview_smartclient.PNG)

-## MIP Environment - Administrators
+## MIP Environment - Management Client

 This sample shows how to place a live video stream on a UserControl for configuration purposes.